J-Branch/capstone-2025/README.md

 Player 1: WASD to move, C for attakcs, Q for transformation, and V for dashing

-Player 2: Arrow keys to move, B for attacks, M for transformations, and N for dashing
+Player 2: Arrow keys to move, B for attacks, M for transformations, and N for dashing (can also use a controller Xbox/Playstation)